Looking for a black and white Unites States map? Here it is! A printable blank…

 Portugal on a Map of Europe

-The highest peak of the Portuguese republic is found on the Island of Pico in the Azores.
+The highest peak of the Portuguese Republic is found on the Island of Pico in the Azores.
 It is named Mount Pico and is an ancient volcano.
 It stands at 7,713 ft (2,351 m) above sea level.

-Here is another map that we created with MapChart showing the location of Portugal on a map of Europe.
+Here is another map we created with MapChart showing the location of Portugal on a map of Europe.

 Download as PDF (A4)